slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 "I may be high.
 It is a definite possibility."

-"I'll venture there then," and hung up.
+"I'll venture then," and hung up.

 I sacked on a pair of jeans, ignoring Renee's critical looks.
 "I need to go out."
 I told her, "I'm meeting up with Selina."